This paper is a draft, please do not reproduce without authorization.

 4.5- Addictions related to the control of material objects

-Material objects can be used in addictive relationships where the addict divests his responsibility to assume his own reality and creates a magic universe where objects are given imaginary power.
-Examples of this type of addiction abound in a culture where "my car", "my money" or "my clothes" are attributes of a value individuals do not believe they possess without their belongings.
-Such use of objects amounts to idolatry.
-Compulsive shopping is an example where not only chronic latent insecurity but also insecurity resulting from being in a public place (e.g. agoraphobia) are anesthetized by shopping binges.
-"I shop therefore I am" is an advertisement read on the side of a public transportation vehicle in Ottawa the day this paragraph was written.
+Compulsive shopping is an example where not only chronic insecurity but also insecurity resulting from being in a public place (e.g. agoraphobia) are anaesthetized by shopping binges.
+"I shop therefore I am" is an advertisement read on the side of a bus the day this paragraph was written.
 If one could truly read the ultimate motive of a compulsive shopper or of some bidders at auctions, the desire to acquire a specific object would often be distant second to the refusal to "let go" or to be defeated by competitive bidders and face the resulting sense of humiliation.
+This being said, when compulsive shopping (consumerism) becomes the lifeline of a socio-economic system, one touches the true meaning and measure of "collective addiction".

 to Top of page